privateprep/coding-space-website/src/pages/about-us/how-tcs-is-different.md

 ---
 templateKey: about-us
-title: How TCS is Different
+title: How The Coding Space is Different
 description: "The Coding Space is about more than just first-class coding education, it’s about helping kids build the skills that will serve them throughout life. "